If you're a multi-family or commercial investor, DealCheck offers advanced tools designed specifically to analyze these types of properties.

 - Gross Rent: enter the total gross rent you expect to collect from each unit.
 You can also change the rent collection period, if needed.

-Repeat the above process until you've entered all of the units that comprise your multi-family or commercial building.
-For example, if the building consists of 6 studio apartments and 6 2/1 units, your unit mix worksheet will look something like this:
+Repeat the above process until you've entered all of the units that comprise the multi-family or commercial building.
+For example, if the building consists of 6 studio apartments and 6 2/1 units, your rent roll worksheet will look like this:

 Click the Back to Worksheet button at the bottom of the page once you've finished entering the unit information:

-Then click the Next button at the bottom of the page to continue to the next section:
+Then click the Next Section button at the bottom of the page to continue:

 Here is what you should customize: